TCPHijinks/Desktop-Mascot/README.md

 Download a [Copy!](https://drive.google.com/file/d/1cXKQYsVBO4PC9n8OUMwwydB5Gn_ezYw2/view?usp=sharing)

 # What does it do?
 It's simple software that gives you a desktop buddy to play with and enjoy!
-Currently, the features are limited, however, in the future, it will keep you company and wonder about the desktop without interrupting your workflow.
-All this with the ability to easily edit how it interacts with you and easily replace its sprites.
+Currently, the features are limited.
+However, in the future it'll keep you company as it wanders about the desktop without interrupting your workflow.
+All this with the ability to easily edit how it interacts and looks by allowing a user to easily replace sprites and edit settings.

 # Features
 - Ability to quickly edit mascot via XML file.